 Trust and competence are critical ingredients for stewardship of your wealth.
 The absence of either can pose unnecessary risks by compromising the quality of the advice you receive or the investment performance you experience.
 It is also important to achieve the right balance of communication and interaction to help you understand your investments, manage expectations, and maintain confidence in your financial well-being.
 That is why my conservative approach to wealth management emphasizes service and simplicity.
 Please click on the tabs below to see how I use these four factors to deliver true peace of mind.

 Different investment professionals are held to different standards for the advice and recommendations they provide.
-For example, brokers and insurance agents are held to a suitability standard.
-In other words, they only need to have a reasonable basis to believe the products they sell are suitable even if they know they are not necessarily the best choice.
+For example, brokers are held to a suitability standard.
+In other words, they only need to have a reasonable basis to believe the products they sell are suitable - even if they know they are not necessarily the best choice.
 Investment advisors are held to a fiduciary standard.
 This standard of care requires advisors to put the interests of their clients first, act with prudence, and disclose all important facts.
 I provide an example below to illustrate the difference between standards of care.

 Conflicts of interest may exist at the firm level as well.
 For example, many large investment firms employ pay-to-play schemes.
 That is, they make product providers (e.g., mutual fund companies) pay them fees to be included on their platform for distribution to their wealth management clients.
-This naturally constrains the universe of investments for their advisors to provide to their clients, but it also encourages the firm to favor products from companies who pay the most fees.
-While this issue has been flagged by some major financial publications (e.g., Barron's), the private nature of these agreements make it difficult for investors to identify let alone understand the potential conflicts and their implications.
+This naturally constrains the universe of investments for their advisors to provide to their clients, but it also encourages the firm to favor products from companies who pay them the most fees.
+While this issue has been flagged by some major financial publications (e.g., Barron's and SSRN), the private nature of these agreements make it difficult for investors to identify let alone understand the potential conflicts and their implications.

 Complicating matter further is the overlap between brokers and advisors.
 Most investment advisors are said to be dually registered.
 That is, they are registered both as advisors and brokers.
 This ambiguity is a contentious issue within the investment world.
 Indeed, many question the ability of financial professionals to switch broker/advisor hats without misrepresenting themselves, the products they are selling, or their standards of care.
-This makes it important to understand the difference between the fee-only and fee-based designations.

 In addition to being able to trust an advisor intends to act in their best interests, clients should be able to trust their advisor possesses the competence to do so.
 Even the most well-intentioned advisors can fall prey to the industry's financial engineering.
 Aaron Brask Capital is a research firm at heart; I take nothing for granted and analyze everything.